-Time is the greatest benefit to long-term drug rehabilitation.
-Someone who is overcoming an addiction to opioids, alcohol, and other highly addictive substances will go through a withdrawal period that can last days to weeks.
+Time is the most significant benefit of long-term drug rehabilitation.
+Someone overcoming an addiction to opioids, alcohol, and other highly addictive substances will go through a withdrawal period that can last days to weeks.
 At the same time, treatment professionals are attempting to identify and treat co-occurring disorders.
 An individual who has used drugs for a long time likely has suffered many physical consequences, including changes to diet and exercise that leave the person in a vulnerable state health-wise.
 The healing process requires time and attention to these changes as they unfold.
 In some cases, an individual is physically and mentally in a state to overcome the challenges associated with the post-treatment transition period and is able to achieve recovery, but in many cases, relapse may occur multiple times before recovery is achieved.
 A long-term residential or outpatient program can reduce relapse rates and help with a smoother transition from rehabilitation to recovery.

-Benefits of long-term treatment include:
+Benefits of long-term reahab include:

 - Time for withdrawal period to pass

 - Time to assess and address co-occurring mental disorders

 - Time to address other underlying factors contributing to the addiction

 - Time to heal from the physical side effects of drug or alcohol use

 - Time to learn positive coping strategies to reduce the chance of relapse